 - Christmas tree light repair is actually really simple.

 - First, slide back the plastic covering on the plug to check the Christmas light fuse.

 - Pro tip: Some Christmas light strings have more than one fuse, in which case they’ll be next to each other.

 - Replace any blown Christmas light fuses.

-How to Test a Christmas Light Bulb: Option 1
+How to Test and Repair Christmas Light Bulbs

-- Some Christmas light testers work by sliding each Christmas light bulb through a hole.
+- A Christmas tree light tester is an essential Christmas light repair tool.
+Some Christmas light testers work by sliding each bulb through a hole.